llafuente/js-object-enhancements/README.markdown

 // sort object keys, so in loop will be sorted Object.ksort(obj)

-// recursive filter an object
+// recursive filter an object (sync!)
-Object.rFilter
+Object.rFilter(obj, callback, loop_arrays): Object

+// create a new object with keys prefixed Object.prefixKeys(obj, prefix, ignore_keys): Object

+// create a new object with removing the prefix from keys (if exists) Object.prefixKeys(obj, prefix, ignore_keys): Object

 // note all return and object as you should suppose just by yourself